mggg-states/IL-shapefiles/Chicago/README.md

 This shapefile was obtained from the City of Chicago Data Portal and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).

 ## Sources
 The precinct shapefile was obtained from the [City of Chicago Data Portal](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Precincts-current-/uvpq-qeeq).
-Demographic data was downloaded from the 2010 Decennial Census at the block level and from the 2013-2017 American Community Survey five-year estimates at the block group level, both from [American FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
+Demographic data were downloaded from the 2010 Decennial Census at the block level and from the 2013-2017 American Community Survey (ACS) five-year estimates at the block group level, both from [American FactFinder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml).
+Demographic data estimates at the block group level for the 2015-2019 ACS, along with additional 2010 Decennial Census data at the block level, were downloaded from the [National Historic GIS](https://data2.nhgis.org/main#).
 Election results come from the [Chicago Board of Election Commissioners website](https://chicagoelections.com/en/home.html).

 ## Processing
-Demographic data was aggregated from the block and block group levels to the precinct level using [MGGG’s proration and roundoff tools](https://github.com/mggg/maup).
+Demographic data were disaggregated from block groups to blocks and aggregated from the block and block group levels to the precinct level using [MGGG’s proration and roundoff tools](https://github.com/mggg/maup).
+For 2015-2019 population estimates, block group data were weighted by 2010 Census block population for the disaggregation process.

 ## Metadata
 - `full_text`: Ward and precinct IDs